DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Introduction

 In this paper, we present \emph{\textbf{DreamAvatar}}, a novel framework for generating high-quality 3D human avatars from text prompts and shape priors.
 Inspired by previous works~\cite{poole2022dreamfusion, lin2022magic3d}, DreamAvatar employs a trainable NeRF as the base representation for predicting density and color features for each 3D point.
-Coupled with a pre-trained text-to-image diffusion model~\cite{rombach2022high}, DreamAvatar can be trained to generate 3D avatars using 2D self-supervision. \emph{The key innovation of DreamAvatar lies in three main aspects}. \emph{Firstly}, we leverage SMPL models to provide \emph{shape priors}, which yield rough pose and shape guidance for the generation process. \emph{Secondly}, we introduce \emph{a dual space design} comprising a canonical space and an observation space, which are related by a learnable deformation field through the NeRF.
-The two spaces are jointly optimized, allowing for the transfer of well-optimized texture and geometry from the canonical space to the target posed avatar, and providing more constraints on the canonical model.
-The idea behind this design is to select a canonical pose that minimizes self-occlusions and is easy for image diffusion models to generate. \emph{Thirdly}, to enable a more vivid generation with detailed geometry such as dresses, cloaks, accessories, and mecha, based on the text guidance, we further exploit a \emph{normal-consistency regularization}, inspired by \cite{verbin2022ref}.
-Specifically, we extend the MLP in the NeRF to predict a normal vector for each 3D point and encourage the agreement between the predicted normal and the gradient of the density field.
+Coupled with pretrained text-to-image diffusion models~\cite{rombach2022high, zhang2023controlnet}, DreamAvatar can be trained to generate 3D avatars using 2D self-supervision. \emph{The key innovation of DreamAvatar lies in three main aspects}. \emph{Firstly}, we leverage the SMPL model~\cite{loper2015smpl} to provide a \emph{shape prior}, which yields robust shape and pose guidance for the generation process. \emph{Secondly}, we introduce a \emph{dual-observation-space (DOS) design} consisting of a canonical space and a posed space that are related by a learnable deformation field and are jointly optimized.
+This facilitates the generation of more complete textures and geometry faithful to the target pose. \emph{Thirdly}, we propose to jointly optimize the losses computed from the full body and from the zoomed-in 3D head to alleviate the multi-face ``Janus'' problem and improve facial details in the generated avatars.

-We extensively evaluate our method and compare it with previous methods. \emph{Our DreamAvatar significantly outperforms existing methods and can generate high-quality 3D human avatars with text-consistent geometry and geometry-consistent texture.} Our code will be made publicly available.
+We extensively evaluate DreamAvatar on generating movie/anime/video game characters, as well as general people, and compare it with previous methods.
+Experimental results show that our method significantly outperforms existing methods and can generate high-quality 3D human avatars with text-consistent geometry and geometry-consistent texture.
+We will make our code publicly available after publication.